8n8/apia/README.md

 ## Installation

 I have only tested this installation in Arch Linux, but I don't see why it shouldn't work anywhere.
 First [install the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).
-After cloning this repository, run `stack setup`, then `stack build` in it to compile.
+Then clone this repository and run `stack setup` then `stack build` in it to compile.

 To make the `apia` command available in the terminal make sure there is a directory in the home folder called .local/bin.
-Make it if it isn't there.
+Make it if it does not exist.
 Check this directory is in the PATH variable with the command:
 ```env | grep "PATH"```
 My output is:
 ```